Reactive-Network/documentation/docs/docs/reactive-lib.md

 The `SystemContract` has a built-in cron mechanism that enables time-based automation by emitting events at fixed block intervals.
 Instead of running continuous on-chain checks, nodes listen for these predictable signals and create transactions to invoke the appropriate cron function when triggered.
 This native scheduling layer simplifies the creation of automated workflows, on-chain triggers, and off-chain watchers.

-To maintain the reliability and predictability of this mechanism, only authorized validator root addresses are permitted to trigger the cron functions.
+To maintain the reliability and predictability of this mechanism, only authorized validator root addresses are permitted to trigger the relevant functions.

 Each call to `cron()` emits one or more `Cron` events based on the divisibility of the provided block number.
 This forms a pyramid of timing signals, growing less frequent as the interval increases.
 Each event includes a single parameter: `number`, representing the current block number.